JimKnowler/spike-python-opencv/README.md

 # Notes

 If python crashes in spikes requiring a Video Camera then check which terminal you are using:
 - commonly seeing this crash when running from terminal with Visual Studio Code
 - successfuly running Video Camera spikes when running from iterm
-    - It apepars MacOSCatalina wants to make sure your application (/terminal) has permission to access the camera
+- It appears MacOSCatalina wants to make sure your application (/terminal) has permission to access the camera